railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 Originally, we were interested in credit loan data.
 From kaggle to machine learning papers, we identified two issues:

 1. Given credit loan data involves highly personal information, datasets were often synthetic.
-This would limit the signifiance of our results given the lack of variation in the data.
+This would limit the significance of our results given the lack of variation in the data.
-2. Alternatively, datasets were highly convoluted - including over 100 variables without a clear dictionary
+2. Alternatively, datasets were highly convoluted - including over 100 variables without a clear dictionary and explanation of what each variable meant

 Our chosen bankruptcy dataset allowed us to explore a similar question without these issues.
 Tackling the above issues is possible but would require a significant amount of time, computational effort and access to sensitive information which stretches beyond the scope of this specific project and the resources available.